 God loves it when we put our hands to the plough and get on with things.
 Our obedience pleases Him.
 Zachariah 4:10 states that God “rejoices to see the work begin” in reference to Zerubbabel and the returning exiles rebuilding the temple.
 They demonstrated their commitment to the call by taking consistent action till the job was done.
 So get on with your assignment.
 You will be amazed what God will do with the little in your hands.

 Fix Your Attitude

 Have you been complaining at the lack of progress, growth, resources, etc. concerning your assignment?
 Your sentiments may have been, “But my work seems so useless!
 I have spent my strength for nothing and to no purpose…” (Isaiah 49:4, NLT).
 However, be assured that nothing we do for God goes unnoticed and unrewarded.
-Whilst you may not see the fruits of your labours (even in your life time), your obedience and diligence is accomplishing Gods plans and purposes.
+Whilst you may not see the fruits of your labours (even in your lifetime), your obedience and diligence are accomplishing Gods plans and purposes.
 So change your attitude and see yourself as a vessel of honour being used by God.
 Better still, count it a privilege.

 Don’t Try To Outrun God

 At times, we feel Gods pace is too slow and so we try to hurry things along.
 This could be as a result of us feeling under pressure to ‘perform’ or looking over the fence where the grass seems to be greener.
 We get anxious and want to make things happen.
 But one thing you can be sure of is God is never in a hurry.
 Psalm 37:7 encourages us to “be still” whilst waiting for Him to act on our behalf.
 Moreover, your assignment is an opportunity for God to work on you, as a person, as you take each step.
 And this takes time.
 So resist the urge to want to speed things along, recognising that Father has a plan.
 Instead, tune in to get direction (Isaiah 30:20-21, 42:16).